 Getting to Larung Gar takes about 3 days from Chengdu, using public transportation while having your own transport would take about 1 day.

 NB.
-There´s now two DIRECT bus from Chengdu to Sertar.
+There´s now two DIRECT buses from Chengdu to Sertar.
 There are usually 2 routes from Chengdu to Sertar, one is to arrive at Sertar(Serthar or Seda) through Maerkang, and the other is to arrive at Sertar through Kangding and Luhuo.Chengdu.
-The busses leaves Chengdu at 6.10AM and 6.15 AM, and are supposed to take 14hours..
-Everyone that have done the route, knows that 14hours is VERY VERY optimistic..
+The busses leave Chengdu at 6.10AM and 6.15 AM and are supposed to take 14hours.
+Everyone that has done the route, knows that 14hours are VERY VERY optimistic..

 More information HERE